Substance Abuse Resources in Springfield Drug Rehab, Alcohol Rehab & Detox

-A residential treatment program generally means a patient gets checked into a rehab facility for a specific length of time, which is typically anywhere from 30 to 90 days.
+A residential treatment program means a patient gets checked into a rehab facility for a specific length of time, which is typically anywhere from 30 to 90 days.
 Many who enter residential treatment will first require detox, but that isn’t true for everyone.
-Different residential programs offer different things, but most consist of recovery education, lectures, meetings, group counseling and medical monitoring.
+Different residential programs offer different options, but most consist of recovery education, lectures, meetings, group counseling and medical monitoring.
 Find a residential program in Springfield that works for you.

 Springfield Partial Hospitalization Programs

 Partial hospitalization programs, or PHPs, can be the next step in treatment for those who have gone through an inpatient program and are planning for a long-term recovery program.
 PHPs may include group counseling, individual counseling and recovery education.
-Someone attending a PHP will live at their home or in another stable environment while going to the treatment center for multiple hours every day in order to participate in recovery treatment.
+Someone attending a PHP will live at their home or in another stable environment while going to the treatment center for multiple hours every day to participate in recovery treatment.
 In addition to being used as one part of a longer recovery program, partial hospitalization may be right for those looking for a less intense program.
 If this sounds like the right option for you, you can find a treatment facility in Springfield that offers partial hospitalization.

 Springfield Outpatient Treatment Programs